iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

   whom the priority check for Wohngeld/ALG2 yields the same result ∈ {True, False}.
 This unit is based on the priority check via `vorrangpruefungen__wohngeld_vorrang_bg` and `vorrangpruefungen__wohngeld_kinderzuschlag_vorrang_bg`.
-- `demographics__fg_id`: Familiengemeinschaft.
+- `arbeitslosengeld_2__fg_id`: Familiengemeinschaft.
 Maximum of two generations, the relevant unit for Bürgergeld / Arbeitslosengeld 2.
 Another way to think about this is the potential Bedarfsgemeinschaft before making checks for whether children have enough income fend for themselves.
 Subset of `hh`.
 - `arbeitslosengeld_2__bg_id`: Bedarfsgemeinschaft, i.e., Familiengemeinschaft excluding
   children who have enough income to fend for themselves (they will form separate `bg`s).
-Subset of `demographics__fg_id`.
+Subset of `arbeitslosengeld_2__fg_id`.
 - `arbeitslosengeld_2__eg_id`: Einstandsgemeinschaft, a couple whose members are deemed to be responsible for each other.
 This includes couples that live together and may or may not be married or in a civil union.